avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/INSTRUCTIONS/README.md

 In the slicer settings, you should set a profile for the Hangprinter.
 The settings we used are:

-- Layer Height:
+- Layer Height: 3mm
-- Nozzle thickness:
+- Nozzle size: 1mm
-- Temperature:
+- Temperature: 200
-- Speed:
+- Speed: 150mm/s

 <a name="Printing"></a>
 ## Printing